Los Angeles Herald Examiner: Building

 Georgetown Co., a New York real estate developer, obtained control of the site in 2015.
 Plans for an $80-million renovation by architecture firm Gensler included restaurants and shops on the ground floor and offices in the remaining space.
 Walter and Margarita Manzke were planning a restaurant there.
-In 2019, Arizona State University announced plans to locate its Los Angeles campus in the building.
+In 2019, Arizona State University announced plans to locate its Los Angeles campus in the building, which was eventually opened in 2022.

 Earlier publication

 Los Angeles Express

 The Los Angeles Express was Los Angeles's oldest newspaper published under its original name until it merged with the Herald.
 It was established on March 27, 1871.

 Los Angeles Herald

 Established in 1873, the Los Angeles Herald or the Evening Herald represented the largely Democratic views of the city and focused primarily on issues local to Los Angeles and Southern California.
 The Los Angeles Daily Herald was first published on October 2, 1873, by Charles A. Storke.
 It was the first newspaper in Southern California to use the innovative steam press; the newspaper's offices at 125 South Broadway were popular with the public because large windows on the ground floor allowed passersby to see the presses in motion.
 In 1922, the Herald officially joined the Hearst News empire.